May 2, 2020•1113 words

 I’ve generally found the bad situations that I have contributed to, especially if they were the direct result of my actions, the hardest to accept.
 That's when I really go overboard on the recriminations — “Why did I do that?”
 If they also affect someone else, it’s much, much worse than if it affects just me.
 For example, if I went to prison it would be bad for me, but possibly worse for my family.
 What could I possibly do that would result in a stretch in prison?
 Whatever it would be, it would be shameful for my honest, law-abiding family.
 The separation could also be difficult for them.
 However, I think this is a situation where my acceptance of my situation could be made more difficult by their involvement.
 They could be angry or sad or ashamed, and dealing with their emotional needs would keep the focus on the acts that got me into this situation, rather than dealing with the actual situation.

 As a result of me accepting the situation, I found my treatments generally went smoothly and I was unconcerned with what was happening to me.
-In fact, the only time it go to me was when I was in hospital one time feeling particularly shitty, and got a bit down.
+In fact, the only time it got to me was when I was in hospital one time feeling particularly shitty, and got a bit down.
 After a couple of days I told myself to stop feeling sorry for myself and get a grip.
 This actually worked and I started feel less unhappy quite quickly.
-Of course, it could also have been because I was started feeling better physically.
+Of course, it could also have been because I was starting to feel better physically.

 Other people I know who have had serious illnesses have found it harder to accept and they have struggled emotionally.
 The strongest feeling many of them have is the sense of being a victim of something deeply unfair.
 The other is fear.
 It’s a terrible combination that can crush a person’s spirit, making it so much harder to deal with the reality.